You are here

 No. You must claim the amount on a CJA21, listing yourself as the payee, but supporting the claim with a copy of the expert’s bill to you and proof that you paid the claim directly.
 This is not the preferred method of payment to an expert provider but it may be allowed under limited circumstances.

-No. All claims for transcripts must be submitted on a CJA24 voucher.
+No, All claims for transcripts must be submitted on an AUTH24.

 If there has been an attorney/client relationship established, you will need to advise the court in writing of such relationship.
 We cannot issue a voucher until this notification is received.

-Yes, but you must submit a memorandum in support of the claim explaining why you are submitting it more than 45-days after the completion of your representation.
+Yes, but you must submit an Affidavit of the claim explaining why you are submitting it more than 45-days after the completion of your representation.

 We are required to audit all claims, which involves going through every expense and compensation claim.
 If your voucher is fairly simple, it will take less time to process.
 The more complicated the voucher, the more time it will take to audit.
 Claims can take from a few weeks to several weeks to be paid, depending on the complexity and on whether or not the voucher has to be sent to the circuit for additional approval.